Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Hanover's Soil Conditions

 Hanover's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-According to the UMass Extension Turf Program, recommended mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
-The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
-Blades should be sharpened every 20-25 hours of use.
-Hanover’s acidic soils (pH 5.5-6.5) often require lime applications, and soil testing is available through the UMass Soil and Plant Nutrient Testing Laboratory.
+Mowing heights recommended by the UMass Extension Turf Program are: Kentucky bluegrass 2.5-3.5 inches, perennial ryegrass 2-3 inches, tall fescue 3-4 inches, and fine fescue 2.5-3.5 inches (the latter comprising 50-70% of MA shade mixes).
+Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
+Mower blades should be sharpened every 20-25 hours of use to ensure clean cuts and minimize turf stress.
+Hanover’s soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+For detailed soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Hanover Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Lawn mowing near wetlands and protected areas in Hanover is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-Wildlife protection is critical, especially during the breeding season for birds (March-August) and for vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for best practices.
-For site-specific guidance, contact: Hanover Conservation Commission
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) filed with the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect sensitive habitats.
+Always verify jurisdiction and permitting requirements before mowing in these areas.

 550 Hanover Street, Hanover, MA 02339